FreeCAD/FreeCAD/BUILD_OSX.md

 make install
 ```

-> The above cmake build flags are the ones I've had good luck with, but that's not to say other ones can be added or removed.
+> 💡 Author's note: The above cmake build flags are the ones I've had good luck with, but that's not to say other ones can be added or removed.
 And for reasons unknown to me the above build process takes ~ twice along than using `brew install --build-from-source`

 If everything goes well FreeCAD should be able to launch from a terminal